sinnie/learn_web_dev/back_end/node/module.md

 [Back to Learn Web Development](../../README.md)

 ## Node.js Module
-Node.js puts little functionality in the global scope because it is organized into __modules__.
-Modules are a collection of functions that can be imported into a file using the `require()` function, which allows developers to load built-in modules, dowloaded libraries, or files that are a part of one's program.
+Node-style modules are derived from CommonJS, a set of standards for JavaScript environments that attempts to make JavaScript engine implementations more compatible.
+Because of this __module__ pattern, Node.js puts little functionality in the global scope.
+Essentially, modules are a collection of functions that can be imported into a file using the `require()` function, which allows developers to load built-in modules, dowloaded libraries, or files that are a part of one's program.

 Node.js supports modular code in the form of _Core modules_, _File modules_, and _NPM modules_.
 This allows for more maintainable code and a robust ecosystem of open source software that developers can import via NPM.
 To reiterate, a __module__ is simply a file that encapsulates related JavaScript code.
 This code can then be reused in different parts of a program.

 In Node.js, the `module`  __is a global variable with an `exports` property that references an empty object by default.__ You can export objects or functions using the `module.export` object and require them into another section of you code with the `require()` function, which accepts a module id as an argument.
 When invoking `require()`, assign the required object to a variable to access its properties. `require()` returns a reference to the value of `module.exports`.